dantasfiles/dantasfiles.github.io/index.md

-This is a simple list of links to my various accounts:
+This is a simple list of how you can contact me:

 * [**Email** daniel@dantasfiles.com](mailto:daniel@dantasfiles.com)